 Should I Stuff My Turkey

-Stuffing your turkey can provide some great added flavor and moisture to the inside of your turkey cavity.
+Stuffing a turkey can provide some great added flavor and moisture to the inside of the turkey cavity.
 We love stuffing our bird with large chunks of sweet yellow onion, fresh orange, and fresh herbs, like thyme and rosemary.
 Feel free to stuff your turkey the same or change it up!

-Place your turkey on the roasting rack and slather on the herbed butter!
-Make sure you get it in all the nooks and crannies.
+Place the turkey on the roasting rack and slather on the herbed butter!
+Make sure to get it in all the nooks and crannies.

-You will want to plan about 13 minutes of cooking time for each pound of turkey if the turkey is empty.
-If you did add a stuffing, then your cook time will be more like 15 minutes for each pound of turkey.
-So if you have a 10 pound, stuffed turkey your cook time will be around 2.5 hours.
+Plan about 13 minutes of cooking time for each pound of turkey, if the turkey is empty or not stuffed.
+If you do add a stuffing, then the cook time will be closer to 15 minutes for each pound of turkey.
+For example, if you have a 10 pound, stuffed turkey the cook time will be around 2.5 hours.
+When cooking any type of meat, always use an instant-read thermometer to watch the internal temperature.
+A fully cooked turkey should reach an internal temperature of 165 degrees F.

 Pro tip: if you want to considerably shorten your cooking time, try spatchcocking your turkey!